y0ast/DUE/README.md

+# DUE and SNGP

-# Deterministic Uncertainty Estimation (DUE)
+## Deterministic Uncertainty Estimation

-This repo contains the code for [**On Feature Collapse and Deep Kernel Learning for Single Forward Pass Uncertainty**](https://arxiv.org/abs/2102.11409).
+This repo contains the official code for [**On Feature Collapse and Deep Kernel Learning for Single Forward Pass Uncertainty**](https://arxiv.org/abs/2102.11409).

+## Spectral Normalized GP
 It also contains an implementation of [Simple and Principled Uncertainty Estimation with Deterministic Deep Learning via Distance Awareness](https://arxiv.org/abs/2006.10108) (or SNGP), for easy comparison.
 We only implement the exact predictive covariance version, which is both simpler and performs better than the momentum based scheme.